samer--/pljulia/README.md

 Allow callbacks from Julia to Prolog

+Generate more informative Prolog exceptions from Julia exceptions

 Handle more Julia types directly: more base types?
 Arrays of more types?
 BitArray?

 Handle more node types in Julia syntax trees.